corbosiny/FrameStackingStreetFighter/README.md

 -data.json
 -metadata.json
 -reward_script.lua
--Several .state files with each having the name of a specific fighter from the game
+-Several .state files split into two different categories:
+    - single_player states that load up one Agent into a stage from the actual single player mode of the game for the specified character
+    - two_player states that load up two Agents to play against one another

 With that the game files should be correctly set up and you should be able to run a test agent.

 ---
 ## The first test run

 To double check that the game files were properly set up the example agent can be run. cd into the src directory.
-Then either run the following command on your terminal:
+Then either run the following command on your terminal or from your preferred IDE:

 `python3 Agent.py -r`

-Or you can open Agent.py and execute it from your preferred IDE of choice by supplying the -r flag during execution flag.
-Without that flag the Agent will play the games however they will not render and you will not be able to watch it.
-When running on the server via an ssh shell it is important to leave this flag off as an error will be thrown when trying to render.
-This is Agent that essentially button mashes.
-It does a random move every frame update despite what is going on in the game.
-If everything was installed correctly it should simply one by one open up each save state in the game directory and run through the fights set up for it.
-This will involve a small window popping up showing the game running at a very high speed.
-Once the fight is over a new window should open up with the next fight.
-Once all fights are over the program should kill itself and close all windows.
+The -r sets the render flag so we can visualize it working.
+Without that flag the Agent will play the games but they will not render.
+This Agent should essentially just button mash and look like it is playing randomly.
+If everything was installed correctly it should run through each level of the single player game as ryu.
+A small window will pop up showing the current stage.
+Once the fight is over a new window should open up with the next stage.
+Once all stages are over the program should kill itself and close all windows.

 ---
 ## How to make an agent